Paging

 Return to Page, Books, Bibliography, Publishers

-Depending on the memory model, paged memory functionality is usually hardwired into a CPU/MCU by using a Memory Management Unit (MMU) or Memory Protection Unit (MPU) and separately enabled by privileged system code in the operating system's kernel.
+Hardware support is necessary for efficient translation of logical addresses to physical addresses.
+As such, paged memory functionality is usually hardwired into a CPU through its Memory Management Unit (MMU) or Memory Protection Unit (MPU), and separately enabled by privileged system code in the operating system's kernel.
 In CPUs implementing the x86 instruction set architecture (ISA) for instance, the memory paging is enabled via the CR0 control register.

 SYI LU SENG E MU CHYWE YE.
 NAN.
 WEI LA YE.
 WEI LA YE.
 SA WA HE.